 If something characterized them from the very beginning, it was their eagerness to approach people who don’t normally go to the theater.
 And boy, have they managed to do this!
 Kicking off with Rascacielos (their first play) in 2015, Jazz Vila Projects has put one hit on after another on stage.

 Farandula, their latest play, has been performed on Cuban stages since March and continues to pack out theaters.
 Over 15,000 people have watched it, 9000 of these at the Llaurado Theater, where they smashed the box office record.
 By the end of August, they will have performed the play over 100 times over a 5-month period.
-Amazing figures for Cuban theater.
+Amazing divs for Cuban theater.

 Why have they been so successful?
 The play does indeed have a special appeal, beyond the critique (on point or not) that it has received saying that it is too frivolous and commercial.
 The project’s creator Jazz Vila prioritizes mass appeal and audiences enjoying his work, without setting aside the art of his work.
 He is suggesting a more open, worthwhile and fun theater, which most people can understand.
 And so he deals with everyday subjects.